pirica/adult-pay-sites/README.md

 - You can change the language of the interface under  "settings > language"
 - You need a premium acount in each website to wach and download the videos, without this acount you only can browse betwen the full video catallogue from them, but not play them.
 - You can watch movies online, download and "add to your favorite list in both addons", just hold "menu" over a video and choose the apropiate option from the context menu.
 - Filesmonste addon: All the contents are provided and distributed by Filesmonster.com under its legal agrements (only legal content upladed by diferent studios is allowed).
-Read the [Legal rules"](http://filesmonster.com/rules/) from filemonster.com for more information.
+Read the [Legal rules](http://filesmonster.com/rules/) from filemonster.com for more information.
-- Filesmnoster addon: This Addon uses the ofical filesmonster.com API cortesy of filesmonster.com
+- Filesmnoster addon: This Addon uses the ofical filesmonster.com [API](http://pastebin.com/ktupKx5g) cortesy of filesmonster.com
 - Helixstudios addon: Uses the website code to get the videos and movies loggin with your username/password.
 Read the Legal advise in helixstudios.net
 - Under screenshots folder you cand find same pictures showing how addons look like using diferent kodi skins.